Artin conductor: Artin representation and Artin character

-and the Artin representation A_{G} is the complex linear representation of G with this character.
+and the Artin representation $A_G$ is the complex linear representation of G with this character.
 Weil (1946) asked for a direct construction of the Artin representation.
-Serre (1960) showed that the Artin representation can be realized over the local field Q_{l}, for any prime l not equal to the residue characteristic p.
+Serre (1960) showed that the Artin representation can be realized over the local field $\Q_\ell$, for any prime $\ell$ not equal to the residue characteristic $p$.
 Fontaine (1971) showed that it can be realized over the corresponding ring of Witt vectors.
-It cannot in general be realized over the rationals or over the local field Q_{p}, suggesting that there is no easy way to construct the Artin representation explicitly.
+It cannot in general be realized over the rationals or over the local field $\Q_p$, suggesting that there is no easy way to construct the Artin representation explicitly.